 The North Wales Economic Ambition Board's (NWEAB) Joint Committee was established on I February 2019 to develop a regional approach to economic growth and to address the challenges and barriers facing the North Wales economy.
 It covers the six local authority administrative areas of North Wales comprising Gwynedd, Anglesey, Conwy, Denbighshire, Wrexham and Flintshire councils.
-The Joint Committee also includes the University of Bangor, Glyndwr University, Coleg Cambria and Grŵp Llandrillo Menai.
+The Joint Committee also includes the University of Bangor, Wrexham University, Coleg Cambria and Grŵp Llandrillo Menai.
 In December 2020, the Joint Committee agreed the North Wales Growth Deal with UK Government and Welsh Government securing an investment of £240 million into the North Wales economy as part of the Deal.
-A Portfolio Management Office has been established to deliver the Growth Deal and the full business case of the first project was approved in December 2021 and is now in its second year of delivery.
+A Portfolio Management Office has been established to deliver the Growth Deal and the full business case of the first project was approved in December 2021 and is now in its third year of delivery.
+Work is currently ongoing to prepare for the transfer of the Growth Deal, its funding and the Portfolio Management Office to the North Wales Corporate Joint Committee.